Automatic differentiation in Julia

 It has a number of functional-approximation analysis tricks. 🏗

-HyperDualNumbers, promises cheap 2nd order derivatives by generalizing Dual Numbers to HyperDuals.
+HyperDualNumbers, promises cheap 2nd order derivatives by generalising Dual Numbers to HyperDuals.
 (ForwardDiff claims to support Hessians by Dual Duals, which are supposed to be the same as HyperDuals.)
 I am curious which is the faster way of generating Hessians out of ForwardDiff’s Dual-of-Dual and HyperDualNumbers.
 HyperDualNumbers supports neat tricks.
 Look at the HyperDualNumbers homepage example, where we are evaluating derivatives of f at x by evaluating it at hyper(x, 1.0, 1.0, 0.0).

 > f(x) = ^x / (sqrt(sin(x)^3 + cos(x)^3))